zarf-dev/proposals/0035-feature-flags/README.md

 }
 ```

-#### StoreDefault() and StoreUser()
+#### Store() and StoreDefault()
 ```
+// Store takes a slice of one or many flags, inserting the features onto user-configured features.
+If a feature name is
+// provided that is already a part of the set, then Store will return an error.
+// TODO: Should we allow users to call this multiple times even if we don't allow them to overwrite features? func Store(features []Feature) error {
+  ...
+}

 // StoreDefault takes a slice of one or many flags, inserting the features onto the default feature set.
 If
-// a feature name is provided that is already a part of the set, then WithDefault will return an error.
+// a feature name is provided that is already a part of the set, then StoreDefault will return an error.
+This function
-// Example:
-// [{Name: "foo", Enabled true, Since: "v0.60.0", Stage: GA},
+// can only be called once.
-//  {Name: "bar", Enabled false, Since: "v0.52.0", Until: "v0.62.0", Stage: Deprecated}] func WithDefault(ctx context.Context, features []Feature) error {
+func StoreDefault(features []Feature) error {
   ...
 }
 ```